sietseveenman/custom-properties-ui/README.md

 -   Change number input values by scrolling and or dragging
 -   UI to to vissualy outline elements on the page that use a specific property.
 -   UI to show if the property is used on the current page.
+-   UI for property overwrites in nested selectors.
+Option to change value per selector level

 -   Handle Nummeric values (sets) without unit, example: '255, 255, 255' or '1.05'.
 -   Handle Angle values: deg and turn.